-Note: Mental health residential treatment criteria does not apply to Medicaid/Healthy Michigan Plan members.
+Note: Mental health residential treatment criteria do not apply to Medicaid/Healthy Michigan Plan members.
 Services are managed through the local community mental health authority.

-I. Residential Admission Criteria

-Residential treatment admission and continuing care criteria are determined by the clinical findings and indications recommended by Behavioral Health InterQual®.

-II.
-Residential Treatment - Core Facility and Program Components (All components must be met):

-- A. Residential treatment takes place in a structured facility-based setting (see residential treatment in description below); AND - B. Program will have the ability to order blood or urine drug screens and there is evidence through program documentation that a blood or urine drug screen was completed on admission and during treatment if indicated; AND - C. Evaluation by a qualified, board-certified physician completed within 24 hours of admission; physical exam and lab tests completed upon admission (unless completed and received prior to admission); 24 hour on-site nursing per day (by either a registered nurse [RN] or licensed vocational nurse/licensed practical nurse [LVN/LPN]); and 24 hour medical on-call availability within 30 minutes or less to manage medical problems; AND - D. Within 72 hours, a multidisciplinary assessment delivered or supervised by licensed health care professionals with an individualized problem-focused treatment plan completed, addressing psychiatric, academic, social, medical, family and substance use needs that includes structure, goals, and outcome measures; AND - E. Coordination of care with other clinicians, such as the outpatient psychiatrist, therapist, and pediatrician, providing treatment to the child or adolescent,
+- I. Residential Admission Criteria Residential treatment admission and continuing care criteria are determined by the clinical findings and indications recommended by Behavioral Health InterQual[®]. - II.
+Residential Treatment Core Facility and Program Components (All components must be met): - A. Residential treatment takes place in a structured facility-based setting (see residential treatment in description below); AND - B. Program will have the ability to order blood or urine drug screens and there is evidence through program documentation that a blood or urine drug screen was completed on admission and during treatment if indicated; AND - C. Evaluation by a qualified, board-certified physician completed within 24 hours of admission, physical exam and lab tests completed upon admission (unless completed and received prior to admission), and 24 hour on-site nursing (RN/LVN/LPN) with 24 hour medical on-call availability within 30 minutes to manage medical problems; AND - D. Within 72 hours, a multidisciplinary assessment delivered or supervised by licensed health care professionals with an individualized problem-focused treatment plan completed, addressing psychiatric, academic, social, medical, family and substance use needs that includes structure, goals, and outcome measures; AND - E. Coordination of care with other clinicians, such as the outpatient psychiatrist, therapist, and PCP, providing treatment to the patient, and where indicated, clinicians providing treatment to other family members, is documented; AND